corunet/groovy-memory-limiter/README.md

 which can be queried to find out more about the infringement or used to reconfigure the limit.

+Also, for added flexibility, the script's binding can also be retrieved via `MemoryQuotaCheck.getScriptBinding()`.

 ###### From Java
 The following code will call the QuotaInfringementHandler#handle method at the beginning of the Groovy `method()`.
 ```java